akorn/zfsbackup/README.md

  * `log-file` -- if it exists, will be passed to `rsync` as `--log-file=$(readlink -f log)`.
 If `log` doesn't exist, `--log-file-format` won't be passed to `rsync` either.
  * `log-file-format` -- if it exists, its contents will be passed as `--log-file-format=FORMAT`.
 The default format is "%B %U:%G %M %l %o %i %C	%f%L".
  * `logicalvolume` -- can either be a symlink of the form `/dev/vgname/lvname` or a file that contains a string of this form.
 Points to an LVM logical volume whose snapshot the `create-and-mount-snapshot` helper script should create and mount before rsync is run.
 This feature is untested, and the file has no effect unless the `create-and-mount-snapshot` is set up as a pre-client script.
+ * `minimum_time_between_backups` -- if it exists, specifies the minimum number of seconds than must elapse after a successful backup for the client to create another backup.
+If sufficient time has not elapsed, not even the check script is run.
+The default is 4 hours, and can also be overridden via client.conf.
  * `no-acls` -- if it exists, `-A` will not be passed to `rsync` (except if it occurs in `options`).
 The default is to copy POSIX ACLs.
  * `no-delete` -- if it exists, `--delete` will not be passed to `rsync` (except if it occurs in `options`).
 The default is to delete remote files that are no longer present locally.
 By default, this includes excluded files; see `no-delete-excluded` to turn that off.
  * `no-delete-excluded` -- if it exists, `--delete-excluded` will not be passed to rsync (except if it occurs in `options`).
 The default is to delete excluded files from the backup.